LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaRouting.md

 ## The built-in HTTP router

-The router is the component in charge of translating each incoming HTTP request to an action call (a static, public method of a controller).
+The router is the component that translates each incoming HTTP request to an action call (a static, public method in a controller class).

 An HTTP request is seen as an event by the MVC framework.
-The event contains two major pieces of information:
+This event contains two major pieces of information:

 - the request path (such as `/clients/1542`, `/photos/list`), including the query string.
 - the HTTP method (GET, POST, ...).